IGBIllinois/s3_posting/docs/config.md

    * smtp_server - hostname of the mail server to use
    * from - email address for the FROM field
    * cc_emails - list of emails to CC
+   * bcc_emails - list of emails to BCC
    * reply_to - email address for the reply to field
    * subject - Subject of the email
    * seperate_emails - Send one email to all the specified to: emails or send seperate emails to each to: with unique URLS for each one